kubes/backupscripts/README.md

 ===========
 Pushed filesystem backups are done through the pushbackup.py script.

-his is an incremental backup system that pushes to a remote server.
+This is an incremental backup system that pushes to a remote server.
 Useful for remote systems that aren't always on (laptops).
 Backups use rsync and hard links to keep multiple full copies while using minimal space.
 It is assumed that the rotatebackups.py script exists on the remote backup server and that